avionmission/blog/_posts/2026-08-31-gpt-from-scratch-ch1-neural-networks.md

 So each neuron in a neural network is linear transformation inside an activation function.
 That's all it is no matter how complex the network, a single neuron is actually very simple.

-I’ll show you another example, here the actual relationship between x and y was `x = x^3 + x^4`, shown by the red curve.
+I’ll show you another example, here the actual relationship between x and y was `y = x^3 + x^4`, shown by the red curve.
 I trained a neural network on a dataset of x and y values  which is represented by the blue line:
 `
 <img src="\blog\images\2026\function_approximation.jpg">